 Program Rankings and Faculty Excellence

-Our undergraduate program is rated 4th in the nation by the Princeton Review's Gourman Report on Undergraduate Program.
-Our undergraduates are sought by industry and study at the top graduate programs.
+- Our undergraduate program is rated 4th in the nation by the Princeton Review's Gourman Report on Undergraduate Programs.

-The department was ranked highly on the 2007 Faculty Scholarship Productivity index from The Chronicle of Higher Education.
-The index placed AEM at #1 for <20 faculty, #2 for percentage of faculty with journal publication cited by another work, #5 overall for public universities and #10 for all institutions.
+- The department was ranked highly on the 2007 Faculty Scholarship Productivity index from The Chronicle of Higher Education.
+The index placed AEM at #1 for <20 faculty, #2 for percentage of faculty with journal publications cited by another work, #5 overall for public universities, and #10 for all institutions.